elemel/fungeoneer/docs/chapters/03/turning-point.md

 ---

-You compare 8 > 2: turn right.
+Comparing 8 > 2, you turn right.

 ]#=.0:081@4292]][9=#
 96==3=##]2824:25799]